Cooking Gorgeous

 Instructions

-• Crumble the feta into smaller pieces and add them to a bowl of a food processor fitted with the blade attachment.
+• Crumble the feta into the bowl of a food processor fitted with the blade attachment.

 Notes

-• This recipe is enough to serve 6 people when served as a part of a mezze platter.
+• This recipe serves about 6 people as part of a mezze platter or appetizer spread.

 Nutrition